midwest-coder/CSS-Basics/README.md

 # CSS-Basics
-This repository is used to describe the basics of CSS and why we use it in our website
+In this repository we talk about css, the language used to style your website.
+Now for anyone who doesn't know, that means css is capable of changing the colors, positioning, and size of our HTML elements.
+There are many more features to css beyond these basic ones, but we'll get into those later.